 Here are some more thoughts on friendship in the digital age.

 People back home move on without you

 It’s not just the people you meet abroad who move on when you leave – it’s the people at home too.

 I used to get quite annoyed (am trying to be a calmer person these days) when I would read accounts of people coming back home after living overseas or long-term travel, where they would write something along the lines of: “time doesn’t stand still… people will keep living their lives whether or not you’re in it”.

-Well, duh because it’s not like you’re the sun and they’re some poor hapless planet that is forced to revolve around you.
-Yet to be fair, it is a bit tough to come home and see that some former friendship has disintegrated, without the one on one interaction needed to fill it.
+Yet, to be fair, it is a bit tough to come home and see that some former friendship has disintegrated, without the one on one interaction needed to fill it.
 Absence makes the heart go wander and all.